plone/training/docs/mastering-plone/behaviors_1.md

 (behaviors1-adding-label)=

-## Enable the behavior on our talk
+## Enable the behavior on News Item

 ````{only} not presentation
 We could add this behavior now via the Content Types control panel in Site Setup.